Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/issue-triage-automation.md

 ### ITA20

-If the issue type is feature request, assign the "<mark style="background-color:#A2EEEF;">Type: Feature Request ➕</mark>" label on the issue.
+If the issue type is feature request, add the "<mark style="background-color:#A2EEEF;">Type: Feature Request ➕</mark>" label on the issue.

 ### ITA21

-If the issue type is bug, assign the "<mark style="background-color:#D73A4A;color:white;">Type: Bug 🐛</mark>" label on the issue.
+If the issue type is bug, add the "<mark style="background-color:#D73A4A;color:white;">Type: Bug 🐛</mark>" label on the issue.

 ### ITA22

-If the issue type is security bug, assign the "<mark style="background-color:#FFFF00;">Type: Security Bug 🔒</mark>" label on the issue.
+If the issue type is security bug, add the "<mark style="background-color:#FFFF00;">Type: Security Bug 🔒</mark>" label on the issue.

 ### ITA23